jphalimi/PythonForMIC/Doc/extending/newtypes.rst

 Type-specific Attribute Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For simplicity, only the :c:type:`char\*` version will be demonstrated here; the type of the name parameter is the only difference between the :c:type:`char\*` and :c:type:`PyObject\*` flavors of the interface.
+For simplicity, only the :ctype:`char\*` version will be demonstrated here; the type of the name parameter is the only difference between the :ctype:`char\*` and :ctype:`PyObject\*` flavors of the interface.
 This example effectively does the same thing as the generic example above, but does not use the generic support added in Python 2.2.
-It explains how the handler functions are called, so that if you do need to extend their functionality, you'll understand what needs to be done.
+The value in showing this is two-fold: it demonstrates how basic attribute management can be done in a way that is portable to older versions of Python, and explains how the handler functions are called, so that if you do need to extend their functionality, you'll understand what needs to be done.